Quitch/AI-Bugfixes/README.md

 ### What It Does

-- Fix issues which impact skirmish and multiplayer and can be resolved through JSON
+- Fix issues which impact skirmish and multiplayer and can be resolved through JSON:
   - Hover units will not get stuck on islands with land armies or in ponds with naval fleets
   - Bluehawks are handled correctly as a long-range unit
   - Recognises that the Advanced Naval Factory can be effective even without a naval route